Last updated on February 10th, 2026 at 10:52 am

 Is it Expensive?

 We booked a deluxe sea view room for 4500THB for one night with breakfast and taxes included through Agoda.com.
-Though room rates fluctuate according to time and room availability.
-Last I checked I saw a price for 3500THB on a weekday.
+However, room rates fluctuate according to time and room availability.
+Last I checked, I saw a price for 3500THB on a weekday.

 Where’s it at?

 Mövenpick Pattaya is located on Jomtien Beach, which is 170km away from where we live in Bangkok.
-Driving time was about 2 hours plus 30 minutes because we ran into some road constructions.
-Why is there road construction going on during a long holiday weekend, when they know people will be using the roads is beyond me.
+Our driving time was about 2 hours and 30 minutes, as we encountered some road construction.

-The easiest ways to get there is self drive.
-But if that’s not an option there are public buses that will take you Pattaya.
-Then you’ll need to find local private transport like a taxi.
-Or if you really want to rough it, figure out which Songthaew (public transport truck) will take you near it, cause it’ll never drive to the front of the hotel because it’s out of their route.
+Or if you want to rough it, figure out which Songthaew (public transport truck) will take you near it, cause it’ll never drive to the front of the hotel because it’s out of their route.

-There are direct minvans going from Bangkok to Jomtien but again you’ll have to find a way to get in front of the hotel which is on the beach and away from the main road.
+There are direct minivans from Bangkok to Jomtien, but you’ll still need to find a way to get to the hotel, which is located on the beach and off the main road.

 First Impressions

 I’ve stayed in a lot of hotels throughout Thailand.
-Most recently the Veranda Resort Hua Hin which I highly recommend if you’re going to Hua Hin.
+Most recently, I highly recommend the Veranda Resort Hua Hin if you’re going to Hua Hin.

-And I must say, I could sense the 5 starness immediately that Mövenpick Siam Na Jomtien oozes out.
+And I must say, I could sense the five starness immediately that Mövenpick Siam Na Jomtien oozes out.

-The hotel’s lobby is a bit small and overlooked a cool little roundabout driveway.
-Or rather it’s not small, there’s just a lot of guests waiting to check in.
-Good thing is they were expecting lots of hotel guests so they had plenty of receptionist for crowd control.
+The hotel’s lobby is a bit small and overlooks a cool little roundabout driveway.
+Or instead, it’s not small, there’s just a lot of guests waiting to check in.
+Fortunately, they were expecting a large number of hotel guests, so they had plenty of receptionists to manage the crowd.

 Checking In